IbtihalFerwana/IbtihalFerwana.github.io/_pages/cv.md

   {% endfor %}</ul>

 ## Awards & Honors
-* Student Google Travel Grant to attend Grace Hopper Celebration 2019, Orlando
+* Student Google Travel Grant to attend Grace Hopper Conference 2019, Orlando
 * Google Women Techmakers Scholar, 2018
   * Considered as the first undergraduate female to be awarded from a Saudi university
 * Top 90th-percentile in ACM Programming 14-hour Jam Contest, 2019